JordanDotPy/BiasNewsDetector/README.md

 15 hours experimenting with developing a doc2vec pipeline for news article training data and developing preliminary metrics, eventually discarded in favor of SpaCy
 15 hours helping refine rule-based techniques using SpaCy and improve frontend UI 5 hours assisting with project documentation

+Xander Hatton:
+15 hours investigating web scraping options.
+10 hours developing comprehensive error handling.
+15 hours implementing progress notifications (a large portion of this was spent trying to implement various loading bar schemes before deciding how to project’s infrastructure was setup made this infeasible).
+3 hours discussing security concerns with user feedback system.
+2 hours developing quote detection for the machine learning systems.

 ## Summary of Expenses
 There was $0 spent in the creation of this project.